 The roots of the Algerian Revolution can be traced back to the colonization of Algeria by the French, which began in 1830.
 The French colonial rule was marked by economic exploitation, social inequality, and cultural repression, all of which let to heightened tensions between the colonizers and the native Algerian population.
-The implementation of discriminatory policies, such as land confiscation further fuelled mutual resentment.
-The failure of France to recognize Algerian aspirations for self-determination and the suppression of nationalist demands by successive French administrations did nothing to ease the brewing tensions and subsequently led the way towards the revolution.
-The implementation of the suppression of nationalist demands by successive French administrations did nothing to ease the brewing tensions and subsequently led the way towards the revolution.
+The implementation of discriminatory policies, such as land confiscation further fuelled mutual resentment.15 The failure of France to recognize Algerian aspirations for self-determination and the suppression of nationalist demands by successive French administrations did nothing to ease the brewing tensions and subsequently led the way towards the revolution.16

 The Algerian Revolution can be divided into several key phases, each characterized by distinct form of resistance and political development.
 The first phase marks the outbreak of armed struggle.
 Beginning on November 1, 1954, when the National Liberation Front launched coordinated attacks against French military and civilian targets across Algeria.
-The reaction of the French colonial power to these attacks, included extensive use of torture and mass arrests, further radicalizing Algerian society and allowing for the Algerian independence movement to gain more supporters.
+The reaction of the French colonial power to these attacks, included extensive use of torture and mass arrests, further radicalizing Algerian society and allowing for the Algerian independence movement to gain more supporters.17